EL246/package_tree/README.md

 #### PackageIndexer and Package
 The PackageIndexer holds all of the indexed packages in a HashMap that maps between the name of the package, and the Package object.
+The hashmap allows for constant time retrieval and insertion.
-It maintains consistency of packages by enforcing the requirements that packages cannot be added if their dependencies do not exist and cannot be removed if they are depended on.
+PackageIndexer maintains consistency of packages by enforcing the requirements that packages cannot be added if their dependencies do not exist and cannot be removed if they are depended on.
 It provides the necessary checks prior to adding or removing packages from the index.